 Also cool is the Dinner in the Dark, which you can book with the same provider.
 As the name suggests, you will be served dinner in the dark.
 You’ll have to find out what you’re actually being served without your eyesight, which is super exciting.
 But don’t worry: there’s nothing disgusting about it.

-10. Take a hot rod tour
+10. Hot rod tour

 Escape rooms have been a popular activity for young and old for years, especially for team events.
 You are locked in a room with a group and have to solve various puzzles and find hidden objects together in a limited amount of time in order to win.